Desktop Session Start-up Details Test

 Secs

-If the configuration is set such that printer creation is performed asynchronously, no value is recorded for this measure as it is does not impact completion of the session start-up.
+If the configuration is set such that printer creation is performed asynchronously, no value is recorded for this measure as it does not impact completion of the session start-up.

 On the other hand, if excessive time is spent mapping printers, it is often the result of the printer autocreation policy settings.
 The number of printers added locally on the users' client devices and your printing configuration can directly affect your session start times.
 When a session starts, the virtual desktop has to create every locally mapped printer on the client device.
 Consider reconfiguring your printing policies to reduce the number of printers that get created - especially if users have a lot of local printers.